 strings, woodwinds, percussion, and piano, is its glowing richness.
 The first song, Faust’s Here

-, acts as a brief introduction to the 11 poems that follow, while Newman establishes
+is a poem, acts as a brief introduction to the 11 poems that follow, while Newman establishes

 on the musical side a warm comfort zone.